hypriot/x11-on-HypriotOS/README.md

 these details are based on blog post [Jessie on Raspberry PI 2 with Docker and Chromium](https://medium.com/@icebob/jessie-on-raspberry-pi-2-with-docker-and-chromium-c43b8d80e7e1) by user [icebob](https://medium.com/@icebob).

-## Installing X11 and LightDM on HypriotOS
+## 1. Installing X11 and LightDM on HypriotOS
 Running the installer script need sudo privileges for some elevated commands.
 ```
 curl -sSL https://github.com/hypriot/x11-on-HypriotOS/raw/master/install-x11-basics.sh | bash
 ```
-Depending on your internet connection this installation proceder takes approx. 10 minutes only.
+Depending on your internet connection this installation procedure takes approx. 10 minutes only.

 Please reboot your system now to start X11 on your attached HDMI display.